pietrobolcato/azure-minimal-custom-deployment/README.md

 ## Local deploy

 Before deploying the model to the cloud, it's best practice to test it locally.
-To do that, we can use Azure ML’s local endpoint feature to test the actual endpoint and deployment on your local machine, using a Docker container.

-Run the following commands to create the endpoint and the deployment for it (note the `--local` flag):

-`az ml online-endpoint create -f cloud/deployment/endpoint.yaml --local`

-`az ml online-deployment create -f cloud/deployment/deployment-local.yaml --local`

-After the successful execution of the commands, you can test your local endpoint:

-`az ml online-endpoint invoke --name mnist-endpoint-865021 --request-file cloud/mnist-model-1/sample-request.json --local`

-You should get the response: `[0]`, which shows that the classifier correctly classified the image input as the number 0.

-If something went wrong, you can easily debug what is going on using Azure's debug dev container.
-The commands remains the unaltered, and have only the `--vscode-debug` flag added to them:

-`az ml online-endpoint delete -n mnist-endpoint-865021 -y --local`

-`az ml online-endpoint create -f cloud/deployment/endpoint.yaml --local`

-`az ml online-deployment create -f cloud/deployment/deployment-local.yaml --local --vscode-debug`
+Given that we're deploying a MLFlow model, testing is easier.
+Run the prediction on your model using MLFlow.
+If everything works as expected, so it will when deployed on the cloud.

+`mlflow models predict --model-uri cloud/mnist-model-1-mlflow --input-path "cloud/sample-request.json" --content-type json`

 ## Cloud deploy

 Now you're ready to deploy to the cloud.
 First, we have to register the model:

-`az ml model create --path cloud/mnist-model-1/model --name mnist-model --version 1`
+`az ml model create --path cloud/mnist-model-1-mlflow --name mnist-model-1-mlflow --version 1 --type mlflow_model`

-Then, the following commands remain basically unaltered with respect to local development.
-We simply remove the `--local` flag:
+Then, the following commands create and endpoint and its respective deployment:

 `az ml online-endpoint create -f cloud/deployment/endpoint.yaml`